Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Scan Sensitivity of A Resonant Search

 We next consider the noise power in the receiver, denoted by $P_{n}$.
 The bandwidth of the optimally filtered signal is the dark-matter bandwidth and the noise temperature is fixed, so the total noise power is independent of $Q_{s}$.

 Consider the number of independent samples of the noise power obtained from the data at the single scan step.
-This is indicated by the factor $\sqrt{\Delta\nu \cdot t}$ in (\ref{eq:Dicke_TS}) and is representative of averaging fluctuations in the noise power to increase measurement SNR. $\Delta\nu$, as we have discussed, is independent of $Q_{s}$.
-The amount of integration time at this step is proportional to $1/Q_{s}$, so that the number of samples is proportional to $Q_{s}^{-1/2}$.
+This is indicated by the factor $\Delta\nu \cdot t$ in (\ref{eq:Dicke_TS}) and is representative of averaging fluctuations in the noise power to increase measurement SNR. $\Delta\nu$, as we have discussed, is independent of $Q_{s}$.
+The amount of integration time at this step is proportional to $1/Q_{s}$, so that the number of samples is proportional to $1/Q_{s}$.
+Then, $\sqrt{\Delta\nu \cdot t}$ scales as $Q_{s}^{-1/2}$.

-If we were to step at one part in $Q_{s}$, then we would be sensitive to the dark-matter signal over $\sim$1 step.
-If we step at one part in $NQ_{s}$, then we are sensitive to the dark-matter signal over $N$ steps, independent of $Q_{s}$.
+If we step at one part in $Q_{s}$, then we are sensitive to the dark-matter signal over $\sim$1 step.
+If we step at one part in $NQ_{s}$, then we are sensitive to the dark-matter signal over $\sim N$ steps, independent of $Q_{s}$.

 Putting these contributions all together, with separate scan step SNRs adding in quadrature, we find that the total SNR is proportional to $Q_{s} \times Q_{s}^{-1/2}=Q_{s}^{1/2}$.
 Therefore, the minimum coupling to which one is sensitive is proportional to $Q_{s}^{-1/4} \propto Q_{\rm int}^{-1/4} \propto Q^{-1/4}$.